Skip to main content

 Backup users

-This option enables you to specify Windows users that have backup permissions to the Cloud Volumes Service volume.
+This option enables you to specify Windows users that have backup permissions to the Google Cloud NetApp Volumes volume.
 Backup privileges (SeBackupPrivilege) are necessary for some applications to properly backup and restore data in NAS volumes.
 This user has a high level of access to data in the volume, so you should consider enabling auditing of that user access.
 After it is enabled, audit events display in Event Viewer > Windows Logs > Security.

 Figure showing input/output dialog or representing written content